5 Valuable Things to Know about “Wakaranai”(分からない)

 I’ve never heard that word, so I don’t really understand it.

 The word あまり (amari) in English means “not really”.
-This word as its meaning emphasizes that you are “not really” understand the context.
-In Japanese, the word あまり (amari) is used to express addition to express the amount of something that is not much, not more than 50%.
+This word as its meaning emphasises that you “don’t really” understand the context.
+In Japanese, the word あまり (amari) is used to express addition, to express the amount of something that is not much, not more than 50%.

 Amari nihongo wa hanasenai.